Pump: Regenerative turbine pump

 Also known as drag, friction, liquid-ring pump, peripheral, traction, turbulence, or vortex pumps, regenerative turbine pumps are a class of rotodynamic pump that operates at high head pressures, typically 4–20 bar.

 The pump has an impeller with a number of vanes or paddles which spins in a cavity.
 The suction port and pressure ports are located at the perimeter of the cavity and are isolated by a barrier called a stripper, which allows only the tip channel (fluid between the blades) to recirculate, and forces any fluid in the side channel (fluid in the cavity outside of the blades) through the pressure port.
 In a regenerative turbine pump, as fluid spirals repeatedly from a vane into the side channel and back to the next vane, kinetic energy is imparted to the periphery, thus pressure builds with each spiral, in a manner similar to a regenerative blower.

 As regenerative turbine pumps cannot become vapor locked, they are commonly applied to volatile, hot, or cryogenic fluid transport.
 However, as tolerances are typically tight, they are vulnerable to solids or particles causing jamming or rapid wear.
 Efficiency is typically low, and pressure and power consumption typically decrease with flow.
 Additionally, pumping direction can be reversed by reversing direction of spin.

 Side-channel pump

 A side-channel pump has a suction disk, an impeller, and a discharge disk.

 Eductor-jet pump

 This uses a jet, often of steam, to create a low pressure.
 This low pressure sucks in fluid and propels it into a higher-pressure region.

-Gravity pumps
+Gravity pump

 Gravity pumps include the syphon and Heron's fountain.
 The hydraulic ram is also sometimes called a gravity pump.
 In a gravity pump the fluid is lifted by gravitational force.